alfred-hodler/rust-coldcard/coldcard-cli/README.md

         --hidden-service <HIDDEN_SERVICE>
             The .onion address representing a remote Coldcard to connect to

-        --password <PASSWORD>
-            The authentication password for a remote Coldcard service

         --serial <SERIAL>
             The Coldcard serial number to operate on (default: first one found)